 Omega-3 fatty acids are unsaturated, essential fats that aren’t produced by your body, so the only way to get them is through your diet.
 Fatty fish such as salmon is high in these important nutrients, which can protect you against heart disease and stroke.
 The American Heart Association recommends eating fish high in omega-3 fatty acids a minimum of twice a week.

 Omega-3s may also prevent a long list of chronic health issues, including high blood pressure, diabetes, arthritis, high cholesterol and dementia.

+Is salmon good for weight loss?
 It can aid in weight loss

 As with any food, the number of calories in salmon depends on how it’s prepared.
 Skip unhealthy add-ons to reduce calories while getting a powerful, healthy dose of protein that will help you stay full.
 A 3-ounce portion of salmon contains 21 grams of protein, which strengthens bones, muscles and cartilage.

 In its natural state, salmon contains no carbohydrates, so it appeals to people who are trying to lose weight by following a low-carb diet.
 If it’s pre-packaged, you’ll need to check the label to make sure nothing has been added.